gditzler/eces436-proteus/README.md

 ## Writing Basic Scripts

 The outline for this script can be found on the [Proteus wiki](https://proteusmaster.urcf.drexel.edu/urcfwiki/index.php/Writing_Job_Scripts).
+As an example, consider `simple-script.sh`.
+The `#$` tell the scheduler that these lines are to be interpreted as flags.

 ```bash
   #!/bin/bash